python/typing_extensions/README.md

   `@typing_extensions.overload`.
 - `NamedTuple` was changed in Python 3.11 to allow for multiple inheritance with `typing.Generic`.
+- Since Python 3.11, it has been possible to inherit from `Any` at runtime. `typing_extensions.Any` also provides this capability.
+- `TypeVar` gains two additional parameters, `default=` and `infer_variance=`, in the draft PEPs 695 and 697, which are being considered for inclusion in Python 3.12.

 There are a few types whose interface was modified between different versions of typing.
 For example, `typing.Sequence` was modified to